Airbnb Photo Order: How to Sequence Photos for More Bookings

 Should I show outdoor space or nearby scenery?

 Yes, but after interior shots.
-Guests book the interior first; outdoor/scenery context can come after you've shown them the main spaces and amenities.
+Guests book the interior first.
+Outdoor space and neighborhood context belong after you've shown them the main living areas and established why the property is worth booking.

 Can I reorder my photos without republishing my listing?

 Yes.
-You can reorder photos directly in your Airbnb listing editor without affecting your listing status.
+Photo reordering happens directly in the Airbnb listing editor without affecting your listing status.
 Changes take effect immediately.